BlockABC/eos-tokens/readme.md

 ```

 ## Note
-For better compatibility, please provide PNG format as possible.
+1. For better compatibility, please provide PNG format as possible.
+2. `invalid` field is only used to indicate that this token is invalid on chain.
+If your token is valid, please don't fill in this field.

 ## Token List